mulle-cc/mulle-gdb/README.md

 ##### 🦗 gdb debugger for mulle-objc

-This is the release version of [gdb](//sourceware.org/gdb/) 10.1 adapted to work with mulle-objc.
-Currently only x86_64 is supported.
+This is the release version of [gdb](//sourceware.org/gdb/) 10.1 adapted to work with [mulle-objc](//mulle-objc.github.io).
+Currently only x86_64 is known to work, i386 may work.

 The version tracks that of gdb, but extends it to 4 parts, where the last digit is the mulle version. (e.g. 10.1 > 10.1.0.0)

-Requires mulle-objc-runtime 0.18, already supports 0.19 currently in development.
+Debugs code linked with [mulle-objc-runtime](//github.com/mulle-objc/mulle-objc-runtime) 0.18 (or 0.19 currently in development).

 ## Releasenotes

-* hardcoded so that runtime functions do not appear in the stacktrace
+* (hardcoded) mulle-objc runtime functions do not appear in the stacktrace
-* hardcoded so that runtime functions are skipped in step-in/step-out/finish
+* (hardcoded) mulle-objc runtime functions are skipped in step-in/step-out/finish

 ## Install

-There are no mulle-gdb packages.
-You have to build and install it manually.
+There are no `mulle-gdb` packages.
+You have to build and install `mulle-gdb` manually.

 ### Manual installation